-You can download this file here: node\config.yaml
+You can download this file here: node_config.yaml

 '''

 API key used to authenticate at the server.

 api_key:

 URL of the vantage6 server

 server_url: https://cotopaxi.vantage6.ai

 port the server listens to

 port: 443

 API path prefix that the server uses.
 Usually '/api' or an empty string

 api_path: ''

 subnet of the VPN server

 vpn_subnet: 10.76.0.0/16

 set the devices the algorithm container is allowed to request.

 algorithm_device_requests:

 gpu: false

-add additional environment variables to the algorithm containers.
+Add additional environment variables to the algorithm containers.
+In case

-this could be usefull for passwords or other things that algorithms

-need to know about the node it is running on

-OPTTONAL.
+you want to supply database specific environment (e.g. usernames and

+passwords) you should use 'env' key in the 'database' section of this

+configuration file.

+OPTIONAL

 algorithm_env:

 in this example the environment variable 'player' has

 the value 'Alice' inside the algorithm container

 player: Alice

 specify custom Docker images to use for starting the different

 components.

 OPTIONAL

 images:

 node: harbor2.vantage6.ai/infrastructure/node:cotopaxi

-alpine: harbor2.vantage6.ai/infrastructure/alpine
+alpine: harbor2_vantage6_ai/infrastructure/alpine

 vpn_client: harbor2.vantage6.ai/infrastructure/vpn_client

 network_config: harbor2.vantage6.ai/infrastructure/vpn_network

 ssh_tunnel: harbor2.vantage6.ai/infrastructure/ssh_tunnel

 squid: harbor2.vantage6.ai/infrastructure/squid

 path or endpoint to the local data source.
 The client can request a

 certain database by using its label.
 The type is used by the

 auto_wrapper method used by algorithms.
 This way the algorithm wrapper

 knows how to read the data from the source.
 The auto_wrapper currently

 supports: 'csv', 'parquet', 'sql', 'sparql', 'excel', 'omop'.
 If your

 algorithm does not use the wrapper and you have a different type of

 data source you can specify 'other'.

-databases:

 '''